Skip to main content

 Book Thoughts

 What a stunning debut from Morgan Taylor Giesbrecht!
 I was so intrigued by the premise of this book and how utterly it captivated me in attempting to unravel its espionage plot.
 Dr. Thomas Lindsey and Clara Dankworth find themselves as agents caught in the midst of a spy ring while questioning the loyalties of others and halting progress made for the enemy.
-It's a story of double-crosses, unknown allegiances, and secret identities, all creating a riveting mystery to solve.
+This is a story of double-crosses, unknown allegiances, and secret identities, all creating a riveting mystery to solve.
 I appreciated getting to know the whole ensemble of characters and look forward to making their acquaintance again in future books.

 I loved the message behind surrendering control to God, which was even more meaningful in the midst of a war as both Thomas and Clara struggled with that tendency in different ways.
 Along the way, I could see how much they had to relinquish what they thought they knew to the One who saw and knew all things.
 This book felt like unwrapping a gift one layer at a time as more information was revealed and connections were made in due course.
 If you're looking for a thrilling wartime adventure with memorable characters who exhibit perseverance and intelligence, The Lies We Live is a worthwhile journey into discovering the truth.